Nasi (Hebrew title): Second Temple period

+After the Siege of Jerusalem (70 CE), in the time of the destruction of the Temple in Jerusalem and the Jewish diaspora, the office of nasi in Palestine was comparable with the office of exilarch in Mesopotamia.

 Late Roman empire

-This position as patriarch or head of court was reestablished several years after the Bar-Kokhba revolt.
+This position as patriarch or head of court was reestablished several years after the Bar Kokhba revolt.
 This made the nasi a power which both Jews and Romans respected.
-The Jewish community in Babylonia also recognized him.
-The nasi had controlled leadership and served as a political representative to the authorities while the religious leadership was led by Torah scholars.
-The nasi had the power to appoint and suspend communal leaders inside and outside of Israel.
+The Jewish community in Mesopotamia, referred to by the Jews as Babylonia, also recognized him.
+The nasi had leadership and served as a political representative to the authorities while the religious leadership was led by Torah scholars.
+He had the power to appoint and suspend communal leaders inside and outside of Israel.

 The Romans respected the nasi and gave extra land and let control of own self-supported taxes.
 Under Jewish law, the intercalary thirteenth month in the Hebrew calendar, Adar Bet, was announced by the nasi.

-Gamaliel VI was the last nasi.
-He died in 425 CE, after which Emperor Theodosius II suppressed the office of the patriarchate.
-The patriarchal tax was diverted to the Roman treasury from 426.
+The last nasi of the Judean Sanhedrin was Gamaliel VI (d.
+425); the Byzantine Empire subsequently issued an edict recorded in the legal code of the Codex Theodosianus of 426 that transformed the nasi tax into an imperial tax deposited into the Aerarium, or Roman treasury.

 Middle Ages

 The term nasi was later applied to those who held high offices in the Jewish community, and Jews who held prominence in the courts of non-Jewish rulers.
-Certain great figures from Jewish history have used the title, including Judah the Prince (Judah haNasi), the chief redactor of the Mishnah.

 The nasi were also prevalent during the 8th-century Frankish kingdom.
 They were a highly privileged group in Carolingian France.
-The Jews collaborated with King Pepin to end Muslim rule over their city in 759.
+The Jews of Narbonne collaborated with Pepin the Short to end Muslim rule over their city in 759.
 The Jews accepted surrender and Pepin was able to hold off the Saracens in the Iberian peninsula.
-Pepin rewarded the Jews with land and privileges such as the right to judicial and religious autonomy under rule of their own leadership.
-The heirs of the King and nasi held a close relationship until the tenth century.
+Pepin rewarded the Jews with land and privileges such as the right to judicial and religious autonomy.
+The heirs of the king and nasi held a close relationship until the tenth century.

 17th–20th-century Jewish community in Yemen

 According to ethnologist Erich Brauer, among the Jews of Yemen, the title of nasi was conferred upon a man belonging to the community's most noble and richest family.
 There was no direct election for this post.
 In general, the nasi was also a scholar, well-versed in Torah, but this was not a condition for his office.
 Among his duties, he was a representative of the community in all its affairs before the government.
-He was also entrusted with the duty of collecting the annual poll-tax (ğizya), as also to settle disputes arising between members of the community.
+He was also entrusted with the duty of collecting the annual jizya or poll-tax, as well as settling disputes arising between members of the community.